lstoltz/martech-python/README.md

 # martech-python
-martech-python is a set of modules that I regularly use to perform quality conformance tests on sensors and packages received from vendors after servicing.
+martech-python is a set of modules for communicating with OOI sensors over RS232.

 ## Dependencies
-The only non-native Python 3 package that is utilized by these modules is PySerial.
+Every module heavily depends on the PySerial package.
 To install PySerial...

 `pip install pyserial`

+The martech.sbs.suna module requires use of the XMODEM package if transferring datafiles.
+To install XMODEM...

+`pip install xmodem`

-## Sensors
+## Sensors in Development

 Modules for the following sensors can be found here.

+### Sea-Bird Scientific (including WETLabs and Satlantic)

 **Sea-Bird Scientific ECO Triplet-w**